Mdiscode/Notes_2/Readme.md

 3. git add -A  (all file to staging area)
 4. git commit -m "add htmls file"
 5. git checkout contact.html  (it match the last commit) if any one can modify your file .
+6. git checkout -f  (all file match last commit)
+7.git log  (it show all commit name)
+8. git log -p -2   ( it show the 2 commit only)

 ```